-He was the person who arranged for nearly 700 Jewish children to escape from Czechoslovakia before it was invaded by Hitler's forces.
+He was the person who arranged for 669 Jewish children to escape from Czechoslovakia before it was invaded by Hitler's forces.
 His efforts required not just bravery, but hard work and considerable organisational skills, as well.

 Today, many hundreds of people - the original children he saved and their descendants - owe their lives to this man's heroic actions.

 But that's not the only amazing thing about Sir Nicholas.
 So great was his humility that when he married, he didn't even tell his wife, Grete, about his exploits.
 She only learned of them by chance decades later, while looking through a scrapbook in their loft.